VittoriaFrau/RuleForge2024/README.md

 	- An empty object with Skybox
     - Import the MRTK Input Simulator if needed (MRTK XR Rig is already in the prefab)
     - Import the RuleForge prefab
-    - Optional: Rename your floor object "Floor" or "floor"
+    - Rename your floor object "Floor" or "floor"